Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 ### Bitcoin

-The bitcoin transactions in this protocol use \gls{gls-segwit} for making broadcast.
-For any other cryptocurrencies with a bitcoin style UTXO model (e.g. Litecoin), these requirements must be fulfilled for having the same compatibility with this protocol (i.e. Bitcoin Cash is not compatible.)
+The bitcoin transactions in this protocol use \gls{gls-segwit} structure that allows to reduce the fees.
+For any other cryptocurrencies with a bitcoin style UTXO model as such e.g. Litecoin, these requirements must be fulfilled for having the same compatibility with this protocol.
+E.g. Bitcoin Cash isn't compatible.

 #### Pre-image
 Generation of a valid pre-image  $\alpha \in \mathbb{Z}_{2^{256}}$ of 32 bytes size to a given $h = \mathcal{H}_\textit{256}(\alpha)$ where $\mathcal{H}_\textit{256}$ is the `SHA256` algorithm.